NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 	git clone https://github.com/NapoleonWils0n/kodi-playercorefactory.git

+### copy the playercorefactory.xml to your kodi userdata directory

+In the Finder select the go menu and hold down alt, you should see the Library appear, select the Libray to open it in the Finder

-### create the symlink to the playercorefactory.xml
+Copy the playercorefactory.xml to the location below

-	ln -s ~/git/kodi-playercorefactory/macosx/playercorefactory.xml \
 	~/Library/Application Support/Kodi/userdata/playercorefactory.xml